-For details, see Kunovac, D., and B. Špalat: Nowcasting GDP Using Available Monthly Indicators (W-39, October 2014).
+1 The estimate is based on the available monthly data for April.
+The model is described in a paper by Kunovac, D., and B. Špalat: Nowcasting GDP Using Available Monthly Indicators (WP-39, October 2014).

-2 According to the CBS data collected from the Report on income, income tax and surtax as well as contributions for mandatory insurances (JOPPD form), the number of employed persons in the first three months of 2016 decreased on a quarterly basis.
+2 According to the CBS data taken from the Report on income, income tax and surtax as well as contributions for mandatory insurances (JOPPD form), the number of employed persons decreased in April relative to the average of the first three months of 2016.
 However, these data should be interpreted with caution because of the short time series.